 That small box of baking soda you have is a great and inexpensive way to remove odors from clothes, boost detergent and bleach performance, soften clothes, clean an iron, and control detergent suds.
 Baking soda is also safe to use in both standard and high-efficiency washers.
-It is considered one of the top two best products (including distilled white vinegar) to green your laundry by reducing your usage of cleaning with chemicals.
+It is considered one of the top two best products (including distilled white vinegar) to green your laundry by reducing your usage of dry cleaning services with chemicals.
+If you end up having too much clothes to wash in one day, then consider taking it to these dry cleaning services so you don’t have to worry about washing clothes throughout the entire day.

 1. Reduce and Remove Laundry Odors